NwCoder21/Linux-Sandbox/Bash/Scripts/Linux Shell Scripting Projects/5 - Random Data, Cryptographic Hash Functions, Text and String Manipulation.md

 **"With no FILE, or when FILE is a -, read standard input." - this means a pipe turns the output of the previous command as standard input in the command that follows the pipe.**

-**And by the way, most commands work like this.
-If they take a file as an argument, you can also not use the file and instead use standard input via a pipe and it will operate on that input.
+**Most commands work like this.
+If they take a file as an argument, you can also not use the file and instead use standard input via a pipe and it will operate on that input.**
-**

 ---